airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 | `frequency` | The average number of times each person saw your ad; it is calculated as impressions divided by reach. | `ads_insights.frequency` | 🟢 1.00 | Exact match found for frequency. |
 | `_fivetran_synced` | {{ doc('_fivetran_synced') }} | `ads_insights._airbyte_extracted_at` | 🟢 1.00 | Mapped to _airbyte_extracted_at as per standard procedure. |

-### Mapping from Airbyte `ad_sets` to Fivetran `ad_set_history`
+### Mapping: Airbyte `ad_sets` to Fivetran `ad_set_history`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.75

-#### Evaluation

-The table mapping evaluation indicates a moderate to high confidence in the table subject matching, primarily based on shared semantics derived from similar schemas in the source and target tables, both of which are generated from equivalent API endpoints.
-However, there are significant disparities in the field mappings, particularly with undefined fields marked as 'MISSING', which affects the completion score.
+- Summary Self-Evaluation: _The table mapping evaluation indicates a moderate to high confidence in the table subject matching, primarily based on shared semantics derived from similar schemas in the source and target tables, both of which are generated from equivalent API endpoints.
+However, there are significant disparities in the field mappings, particularly with undefined fields marked as 'MISSING', which affects the completion score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |